Trump hopes India, China would be able to resolve border differences | Law-Order

 Trump hopes India, China would be able to resolve border differences

-US President Donald Trump hoped on Thursday that India and China would be able to resolve their current border disputes as he reiterated his offer to help the two Asian giants in this regard.
+US President Donald Trump hoped on Thursday that India and China would be able to resolve their current border disputes as he reiterated his offer to help the two Asian giants.
 "I know that China now, and India, are having difficulty, and very very substantial difficulty.
 And hopefully, they will be able to work that out," Trump told reporters at the White House.

 "If we can help, we would love to help," he said.
 The president's remarks in this regard come days after senior Indian and Chinese military commanders held talks aimed at resolving the months-long standoff along the Line of Actual Control (LAC) in Ladakh.
 The two countries agreed to stop sending more troops to their disputed border in the Himalayas.